 Businesses and housing projects are able to benefit from having the ability to harvest rainwater.
 For one, it is a good marketing or promotional tool to be able to say that your business or project has the ability to harvest and reuse rainwater and it would automatically raise your green credentials to anyone looking at your business of project.

-Code For Sustainable Homes may well get your preferential treatment for planning applications from local authorities.
+Additionally, being able to demonstrate that your project meets the Code For Sustainable Homes may well get your preferential treatment for planning applications from local authorities.
 Being able to show that your mains water usage is limited and meeting the CSH and BREEM (an assessment method for rating buildings on their environmental impact), opens up all kinds of options, including potentially adding value to your building as well as huge savings on operational costs.

 There are many rainwater harvesting systems out there and for maximum benefit, it’s important that you choose one with high quality components.
 Any part or product that comes into constant contact with water needs to be of high quality, which will have a direct impact on efficiency and therefore on electricity and mains water costs.
 Choose components that are corrosion resistant as these will assist in keeping the noise of the system to a minimum, as well as increasing the longevity of the harvester as a whole.